dart-lang/site-www/src/null-safety/migration-guide.md

 When you like all of the changes that the migration tool proposes, click **Apply migration**.
-The migration tool saves the migrated code and updates the minimum SDK constraint, opting the package into null safety.
+The migration tool deletes the hint markers and saves the migrated code.
+The tool also updates the minimum SDK constraint in the pubspec, which opts the package into null safety.

 The next step is to [statically analyze your code](#step3-analyze).
 If it's valid, then [test your code](#step4-test).